-Balancing the gut flora and encouraging proper functioning of the digestive tract are where probiotics excel, so it shouldn’t be a surprise that probiotics may help for GERD.
+Balancing the gut flora and encouraging proper functioning of the digestive tract are where probiotics excel, so it shouldn’t be a surprise that GERD and probiotics may be a lovely combination.

 Researchers know that probiotics speed up gastric emptying, so there is less chance of excess acid production and reflux.
 Also, by balancing the flora in the small intestine and colon, there is less chance that excess bloating and gas will take place and have ‘back up’ effects into the stomach.

 As mentioned, the goal of conventional anti-acid medications is to reduce stomach acidity.
 That can provide relief for the discomfort of excess stomach acid for the short-term.
 Reducing the pH in the stomach can, however, hinder proper digestion and set the stage for dysbiosis (unbalanced flora) in the gastrointestinal (GI) tract.
 Probiotics work on the root cause of some forms of GERD, not just the symptoms.

 Your body needs stomach acid to release protein-digesting enzymes, kill harmful microbes, and trigger the release of other digestive enzymes from the pancreas, bile from the gallbladder, and other chemicals so that the food is properly digested, absorbed and moved along the GI tract.

 Stomach acid is not always a villain, and when you look at possible causes for your GERD, you may find that diet and lifestyle habit improvements can significantly lessen your misery.